TechnicJelle/BlueMapGUI/README.md

 		- world path
 		- map name
 		- dimension key
+		- button for adding a save (adds map configs for all dimensions in that save)
+		- button for adding a single dimension
 - allow users to select which minecraft version the project is